 Two members of the Adelaide Archdiocese have been appointed to a committee that will work closely with the Australian Catholic Bishops Commission to prepare for the 2020 Plenary Council.
-Sarah Moffatt (assistant director to chancellor Heather Carey) and John Lochowiak (manager of Aboriginal Services at Centacare Catholic Family Services) together with 12 others from around Australia have accepted an appointment to the Plenary Council Executive Committee.
+Sarah Moffatt (acting chancellor) and John Lochowiak (manager of Aboriginal Services at Centacare Catholic Family Services) together with 12 others from around Australia have accepted an appointment to the Plenary Council Executive Committee.

 Plenary Council Journey in 2019

 - March 6 – Ash Wednesday marks the close of the Listening and Dialogue stage.

 - April / May – National Centre for Pastoral Research collates and analyses all responses.
 A draft preliminary National Report is developed, with emergent themes for the Plenary Council identified.

 - June – Pentecost marks the launch of the next stage of preparation - Listening and Discernment - with the themes for national discernment announced.

 - July – First meeting of Working Groups and local small group discernment to begin.

 - September – Nominations open for the lay delegates of the Plenary Council 2020.

 - October – National Centre for Pastoral Research will publish Diocesan qualitative reports.